rgunnar/openssl-lab/chapter00/README.md

 This stores the public key in file `rsa_key.pub.pem`.

+For more info about generating different kind of keys, see [chapter 08](chapter08/README.md)

 ## Creating a self-signed certificate

 We will not create a self-signed certificate using the key pair we created.